SkillBagGitHub

 Provider shims stay thin

-AGENTS.md, CLAUDE.md, Cursor, and Copilot instruction files can all point to one shared SkillBag contract.
+AGENTS.md, CLAUDE.md, Cursor, and other local workspace instruction files can all point to one shared SkillBag contract.

 Local edits remain authoritative